24/9/17 - 1/10/17

 SB: Yeah all my mates used to drink it when we were in school, and it feels right to use that and drawer on those memories.
 I think the branding is on it is quite funny as well, its changed quite a bit but those cheap green bottles are quite an iconic thing.

 SRR: Where can you see these works progressing?

-SB: The metal bar sculpture I would like to develop a series of these and try and include the bottle cast sculptures into them aswell.
-The pvc material is great so I feel like I have got quite a lot that I can play with them.
-I like to think I am moving towards the development of characters and narratives in my work and that’s something I have thought about quite a lot as well.
+SB: I would really like to develop a series of those wall hung metal bar sculptures, and try and find a way of including the bottle casts into them aswell.
+The pic material I've been using has been great so I feel i have got quite a lot I can do with that.
+I like to think that I am moving towards the development of characters and a sense of narrative within the works and thats something I have thought about quite a lot recently.

-I’ve been building up a collection of images over the past few years as well from around Hartlepool and the North East and I would love to put them together in a publication or book, its been about five years worth of taking photographs of things I’ve seen that make me laugh or catch my eye and influence my work so its something I’d like people to see.
+I have been building a collection of images over the past five or so years from around Hartlepool and the North East and would love to put them together in a publication or book.
+Its mostly just things I've seen that make me laugh or catch my eye and they’ve really influenced my work so I think its something I’d like people to see.